uutzinger/CameraUI/README.md

 # Multi Spectral Camera

-User Interface to control Camera and Device attached to Serial Port.
+User Interface to control Camera and a device attached to the Serial Port.
 Blackfly as well as OpenCV supported cameras.
+Basler Cameras will be added once USB and Blackfly work.

-Lightsource is typically connected to serial interface
+A Lightsource is typically connected to the serial interface.
+For example https://github.com/uutzinger/blackflysync/

 Urs Utzinger
 2022, 2023, 2025